OpenLMIS/dev-ui/README.md

 -- A valid `transifexProject` name is defined in the `project.properties` file -- A transifex token is supplied as environment variables (`TX_TOKEN`) (Changed into this mechanism due to migration of transifex CLI for having compatibility with the newest version of API)
 - `--pushTransifex` makes `grunt messages` command push the translations to Transifex.
 Should be used in combination with `--pullTransifex`.
-- `--serve --watcher` will run the development server and start a process that waits for changes to files, and then rebuilds the UI

 ### Proxy URLs
 Working with OpenLMIS servers or services will require CORS Headers to get data across domains.
 To ease development the OpenLMIS-UI dev server will create a local proxy URL and replace the variable with a foreign URL.